DataDog/integrations-core/docs/datadog_checks_dev.cli.rst

     $ eval "$(_DDEV_COMPLETE=source_zsh ddev)"

-Now hitting `tab` at any point in your `ddev` command should autocomplete with available options.
-Note the limitation that this will only work for `integrations-core` repo, and not any of the extended repos `ddev` can support.
+Hitting `tab` at any point in your `ddev` command will autocomplete with available options.
+Note that this will only work for `integrations-core` repo, and not any of the extended repos `ddev` can support.

-For a more permenant solition, you can add those lines to either your `.bashrc` or `.zhsrc` files respectively, but this may introduce a bit of a lag on startup.
+For a more permenant solution, you can add the lines to either your `.bashrc` or `.zhsrc` files respectively, but this may introduce a bit of a lag on startup.
 As an alternative, run the following command then load the resulting file into your startup script: